elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 "Error!"
 ```

-In practice, however, Elixir developers rarely use the `try/rescue` construct.
+In practice, Elixir developers rarely use the `try/rescue` construct.
 For example, many languages would force you to rescue an error when a file cannot be opened successfully.
 Elixir instead provides a `File.read/1` function which returns a tuple containing information about whether the file was opened successfully:

 ```elixir
 iex> File.read("hello")